Syrris Website Terms and Conditions

 21. The Company reserves the right to make partial deliveries.
 Goods in each delivery or part delivery shall be considered sold under separate contract, which may be invoiced separately.
 Neither any non-delivery, nor shortages in delivery nor any claim by the Buyer in respect of any delivery or part delivery shall entitle the Buyer to reject any other goods.

-22. Where the AG! carrier is used, delivery is CIP (Incoterms 2010) to the delivery address as stated in the purchase order.
-A fixed charge will be applied to cover packing, handling, carriage and insurance from Royston, UK; local charges/duties may be charged directly to the Customer by the carrier in addition to the AG! fixed charge.
+22. Where the AGI carrier is used, delivery is CIP (Incoterms 2010) to the delivery address as stated in the purchase order.
+A fixed charge will be applied to cover packing, handling, carriage and insurance from Royston, UK; local charges/duties may be charged directly to the Customer by the carrier in addition to the AGI fixed charge.
 Where the Customer carrier is used, delivery is Ex Works (Incoterms 2010) from Royston, UK to the delivery address as stated on the purchase order; a fixed charge may be applied to cover packing and handling; all other costs will be borne directly by the Customer.

 INSTALLATION AND SITE PREPARATION

 23. Unless otherwise agreed, the Company will install the goods at the site provided all necessary information relative to the installation of the goods, in particular the location of installation and all drawings and any other relevant details including all software interfaces, has been agreed between the Company and the Customer in good time to enable the installation to commence.